Why POSI? Background and motivation

 Do you have to meet all the commitments of POSI before you can adopt POSI?

-No. For one thing, this would make it impossible for new organisations to adopt POSI.
-Our experience in the founding of infrastructure services like Dryad, DataCite, ORCID, ROR, and Crossref is that one of the biggest challenges to developing any new infrastructure is gaining the trust of the community.
+No, POSI adoption can be aspirational.
+Many organisations begin their journey by aligning with the principles as a public commitment.
+POSI version 2.0 provides clearer guidelines on key governance, sustainability, and insurance, which organisations may work toward over time through staged self-assessment and community feedback.
 One powerful way to address the community’s legitimate skepticism, is to adopt a set of operating principles from the start.
 They can then help to shape foundational decisions about governance, funding, and technology strategies.
 We would also like to see existing organisations adopt POSI as a statement of intent.
-Doing so provides their stakeholders with a set of concrete commitments against which the organisation can be measured.
+Doing so provides their community with a set of concrete commitments against which the organisation can be assessed.

 Isn’t adopting POSI “Virtue Signalling?”